Suspiria Franklyn: Everground, Kiute Loss and Women Non-Stop (1994–1998)

-Suspiria started to make music in 1994.
-She had a couple of songs composed and wanted to find a band to play with but she was not lucky at all: some bands considered her music too aggressive and loud and some bands just did not want a "girl" playing there so she just had one thing to do, start her own band and make it totally female, and loud, and aggressive!
-And that's how she started Everground during 1995, the first female Riot Grrrl band in Portugal.
-It was a hard thing to do cause there was not many female band members back then, specially drummers, but Suspiria, Tania, Joana and Silvia were the four girls with the right attitude to face the imposed rules.
-Together they toured around the country and went to Barcelona to play at the BAM Festival.
+Franklyn started to make music in 1994.
+She had composed a couple of songs and wanted to find a band to play with.
+She initially struck out, with bands finding her music too aggressive and loud or not wanting a girl playing with them.

-The band released onde studio session demo and one official EP for the Bee Keeper/Milkshake Records.
+She then decided to start her own band, Everground, and made it intentionally female, and loud, and aggressive.
+Thus, in 1995, the first female Riot Grrrl band in Portugal was born.
+Forming the band was challenging, as there were fewer female band musicians back then, specially drummers, but Suspiria, Tania, Joana, and Silvia were the four girls had the attitude Franklyn was looking for.
+Together they toured the country and played at the BAM Festival in Barcelona.
+The band released one studio session demo and one official EP for the Bee Keeper/Milkshake Records.

 Two years later, Suspiria became the drummer of the experimental punk band Kiute Loss, together with James Jacket, Peter Shamble and Eve Von Schiller.

 In the end of 1998, she founded "Women Non-Stop" together with Corrine Dumas and Paulo Eno (the charismatic singer of 77), as well as the Jeanette Plat Corporation – joining some friends with the purpose of stimulate people to have an active role in an artistical environment.
 She made several conferences in punk clubs, universities and schools with special education – the lemma was "It's not a problem to be a girl".